-- 7(a) Precautions for safe handling: Not Applicable for EA 5000 Alloy Grades as sold/shipped, however further processing (welding, burning, grinding, etc.) with the potential for generating high concentrations of airborne particulates should be evaluated and controlled as necessary.
-Avoid breathing metal fumes and/or dust.
-Do not eat, drink or smoke when using this product.
+- 7(a) Precautions for safe handling: Not Applicable for EA 6000 Alloy Grades as sold/shipped, however further processing (welding, burning, grinding, etc.) with the potential for generating high concentrations of airborne particulates should be evaluated and controlled as necessary.
+Do not breathe metal fumes and/or dust.
 Cut resistant gloves and sleeves should be worn when working with steel products. - 7(b) Conditions for safe storage, including any incompatibilities: Store away from acids and incompatible materials.